 Unexcused absences are absences that don't qualify according to CA. Education Code 48200.
 An unexcused absence is one that occurs without permission of the student's parent or legal guardian for reasons other than illness, quarantine, funeral, medical, or legal business.
 Examples of unexcused absences are trips, inclement weather, transportation problems, babysitting, work, and truancy.
-A student will receive detention at the first unexcused absence/truancy, and Saturday Schools for Subsequent unexcused absences.
 Students may not receive credit for work missed due to unexcused absences per teacher discretion.
 Six unexcused absences/truancies in one year will result in a referral to the District Attorney's office.

-- Any student who is absent from school, without a valid excuse, more than three (3) days or absent or tardy in excess of 30 minutes on each of more than three (3) days in one (1) school year is a truant.
-CA. Education Code 48260 - The following CA. Education Code reference applies to ALL unexcused absences: The teacher of any class from which a pupil is suspended may require the suspended pupil to complete any assignments and tests missed during the suspension.
+• Any student who is absent from school, without a valid excuse, more than three (3) days or absent or tardy in excess of 30 minutes on each of more than three (3) days in one (1) school year is a truant.
+CA. Education Code 48260

+- The following CA. Education Code reference applies to ALL unexcused absences: The teacher of any class from which a pupil is suspended may require the suspended pupil to complete any assignments and tests missed during the suspension.
 CA. Education Code 48913 - Teachers are encouraged to allow students to make up all work that can be reasonably provided.
 In such cases, the student will be responsible for all make-up arrangements.
 Work will be completed within the time specified by the teacher.
-Excessive absences without make up may result in a failing grade for the course. - Parent(s)/Guardian(s) need to make prior arrangements with the front office in person as to the name, address, and home telephone number of any temporary guardian.
+Excessive absences without make-up may result in a failing grade for the course. - Parent(s)/Guardian(s) need to make prior arrangements with the front office in person as to the name, address, and home telephone number of any temporary guardian.
 Please indicate the length of time the temporary arrangement will be in effect.